Peergos/book/src/features/apps.md

 ### Drive - The following HTTP actions are supported:

+Note: /peergos-api/v0/data/ is only relevant for the App's data folder.
+It is not necessary when referencing a file in the App's assets folder or the folder/file selected by the user.

 GET – Retrieve a resource.
 Can be a file or folder

 Response code: 200 – success.